hmcts/cnp-design-documentation/doc/pipelines.md

 ### Packaging projects for deployment
-Web applications should use the PORT environment variable to configure the HTTP port to accept requests.
+Web applications should use the **PORT** environment variable to configure the HTTP port to accept requests.

 #### Node.JS
 Node projects are not packaged, and the application is deployed as is.
 Push the current commit to the remote repository hosted by the Web Application service

 #### Java
 Java applications are packaged as a self executing JAR.
 Web applications should contain an embedded web server.
+I.e Spring Boot, Jetty etc

+### Deployment
+Deployment is provided by a Jenkins library.
+In the application’s Jenkins pipeline, import the *Infrastructure* library.
+See https://github.com/contino/moj-rhubarb-frontend/blob/master/Jenkinsfile for an example

+### Post Deployment tests

+#### Smoke Tests

+The pipeline should run post deployment smoke tests.The smoke tests should ensure at a minimum the /health endpoint is accessible.
+#### Integration tests
+The pipeline should run any relevant integration tests

+#### Security tests

+In test environments the pipeline should run OWASP ZAP security tests

+#### Performance tests
+Performance tests should be run in a non-production environment.
+It is not expected that performance tests are run as part of the pipeline build

+#### Manual exploratory testing
+Continuous manual exploratory testing and security testing should be done.
+Manual tests should not act as a quality gate in the pipeline.

+### Production Deployments

+Production deployments will follow a blue/green deployment process.
+See [Blue/Green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html)

+Database changes are not part of the blue/green deployment process, and should be considered on a case by case basis.

+Azure traffic manager will be used to control traffic to Blue/Green environments.

+Feature toggles will also be used to expose or hide new features.

+Each production deployment should be visualised as a line in a graph.

+### Post Production Deployment Monitoring
+Production application stacks should have dashboards that monitor the status of the application in production.

+The dashboards should include:
+1. Application health metrics
+2. Product quality metrics
+3. Product usage metrics to provide feedback

+Each change to production should be marked as a line on dashboard graphs.

 ## Key Principles for the Ministry of Justice Deployment Pipelines